danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 Phew, that's a mouthful.
 Still, these extensions will now help us get and set text attributes like `.font`, `.underlineStyle` etc. and will make it easier to create a clean api.

-However, traits like `bold` and `italic` can not be get and set directly with attributes.
-Instead, we have to use the font to get and set these kind of traits.
-Going through all of this would however make the post very long and tedious, so we'll brush over some details and fast-forward to where the native types have been extended with more functionality.
-If you're interested in the code, please have a look at [RichTextKit]({{page.richtextkit}}).
+Traits like `bold` and `italic` can however not be get and set directly with attributes.
+Instead, we have to use the font to get and set such traits.
+Going through this would make the post very long, so let's use the extensions above for now, although they are more intended to be used internally in the library, rather than used by developers.
+We can add more convenience utils later.

 ## Changing text styles

-If we were to use UIKit and AppKit, our UIKit/AppKit `TextView` and its attributed string would already be able to get and set attributes, which means that we could for instance toggle underline on and off.
+If we were to use UIKit and AppKit, the `TextView` and its attributed string would already be able to get and set attributes, which means that we could for instance toggle underline, change font etc.

 In SwiftUI, however, we have to find a way to observe the current state of the text view, like we did when we synced text view changes back to the text binding.
 However, we then had a text binding to sync with.
-For information like traits, attributes etc. we need a way to manage that state in an observable way.
+For things like traits, attributes etc. we need to find a way to manage that state in an observable way.

-We also need to find a way to trigger changes in the text view from SwiftUI, like toggling bold by tapping a button.
-However, since views are structs, there are no references to the text view for a button to use.

-We can solve this by introducing a new, observable class that we can use to keep track of the current state of the text view, and that SwiftUI can use to affect the text view.
+We can solve this by introducing a new, observable class that we can use to keep track of the current state of the text view.
 Let's call it `RichTextContext`.

 ```swift
 public class RichTextContext: ObservableObject {